Untitled Unmastered: Critical reception

-Untitled Unmastered received widespread acclaim from critics.
+Untitled Unmastered received widespread acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 86, based on 31 reviews.
 Evan Rytlewski of The A.V.
-Club wrote that "although Untitled begs to be graded on a curve, it doesn’t need to be.
-Leftovers or not, this is magnificent music from a rare talent working at peak creativity."
-Writing for Tiny Mix Tapes, Brooklyn Russell stated that "whether rhythmically bustling or meditative, these eight previously unreleased demos from the Butterfly sessions seethe with Lamar’s still-startling visions and artistic ambitions."
-Writing for The Guardian, Alex Macpherson thought the album "is a collection whose understatement allows different facets of Lamar’s talent to shine."
-Greg Kot of Chicago Tribune wrote that his songs "openly struggle with issues of race and racism, identity and self-worth, the desire to possess the world or destroy it.
-We are all works in progress, he suggests -- unstable, volatile, ever-changing.
-Why should a collection of songs be any different?"
+Club argued that the album stands on its own merits rather than being considered leftovers, showcasing a strong example of Lamar "working at peak creativity."
+Writing for Tiny Mix Tapes, Brooklyn Russell highlighted the contrast between energetic and introspective moments, noting that the album continues to reflect Lamar's distinctive artistic vision and ambition.
+In The Guardian, Alex Macpherson suggested that the understated nature of the release allows different aspects of Lamar's abilities to come into focus.
+Greg Kot of Chicago Tribune observed that the songs grapple with themes such as race, identity, and self-worth, presenting human experience as fluid and evolving rather than fixed.